maxmarcon/live_select/README.md

 }
 ```

-(Notice the different paths for a standalone or umbrella app)
+Notice the different paths for a standalone or umbrella app.

-That's it!
-Now your `LiveSelect` component will use pre-configured daisyUI styles.
+Refer to the [Styling section](https://hexdocs.pm/live_select/styling.html) for further details.

 ## Showcase app

-The repository includes a showcase app you can use to play around with the different options and parameters for `LiveSelect`.
+The repository includes a showcase app that you can use to experiment with the different options and parameters
+for `LiveSelect`.
 To start the showcase app, simply run:

 ```
 mix setup